Azure/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-bom.md

 1. `[6]`: Specify `media:` exactly as shown.

-1. Using **your editor**, for each item in your Download Basket, provide a suitable, descriptive name, together with the filename as `- name` and `archive` respectively into your `bom.yml` file. :information_source: The `version` property is optional.
+1. Using your editor, for each item in your Download Basket, provide a suitable, descriptive name and filename as `- name` and `archive` respectively into your `bom.yml` file. :information_source: The `version` property is optional.

    ```text
    - name:     SAPCAR